 In 1858 the Postmaster General of the United States began scaling back mail service in the West, thanks to the increasing dependence on telegraph lines.
 Russell, Majors, and Waddell saw this as an opportunity to start an express courier service.

-The Inaugural Ride
+The Inaugural Ride of the Pony Express

 The inaugural ride began on April 3, 1860, and left St. Joseph, Missouri at 7:15 p.m. with the boom of a cannon.
 Eleven days later, at about midnight, the mail arrived in San Francisco to cheering crowds, fireworks, and a band playing.